At the end of the day, the collective bargaining practices of government unions offer them a monopoly on electing officials across the United States.

 - Bargaining collectively in government means that voters do not have the final say on public policy.
 Instead, their elected representatives must negotiate spending and policy decisions with the unions.

-- Government unions have used this leverage to raise government pay above private-sector pay and negotiate subsidies for their fundraising, thereby politicizing the civil service.
+- Government unions have used this leverage to raise government pay above private-sector pay and to negotiate subsidies for their fundraising, thereby politicizing the civil service.
 Aside from the political parties, government unions are the top campaign spenders in America.

 - State and local governments should restore voter control over government by ending collective bargaining with government unions.